 Readmission is subject to Dean's signature/approval (available in the Social Sciences Undergraduate Student Affairs Office (SSUSA) for students affiliated with the School of Social Sciences) and campus deadlines (August 1 for Fall Quarter, November 1 for Winter Quarter, and February 1 for Spring Quarter).
-To apply for readmission, a student must first visit their academic advising office to obtain the Dean's signature.
+To apply for readmission, a student must first contact their academic advising office to request readmission and approval.
 The application is on-line and will be submitted by an academic counselor upon approval.
 The \$70 application fee will be added to a student's Zot Bill within two to three days of being approved for readmission.